mohnish/rearrange-tabs/README.md

 ## Customize Shortcut

-1. Go to `chrome://extensions` and scroll to the bottom of the page.
+1. Go to `chrome://extensions/shortcuts`
-3. Click on `Keyboard shortcuts` to open `Keyboard Shortcuts for Extensions and Apps`.
-4. Scroll down to locate `Rearrange Tabs`.
+2. Scroll down to locate `Rearrange Tabs`.
-5. Click in the greyed out fields for `Not set`.
+3. Click in the greyed out fields for `Not set`.
-6. Press the desired key combination to create a new shortcut.
+4. Press the desired key combination to create a new shortcut.

 ![image](https://cloud.githubusercontent.com/assets/6026454/20899726/9eec1d9c-baf9-11e6-9aee-3092bdb34d2b.png)

 ## Features:

-- Move regular tabs around in a window
+- Move a regular tab around in a window
-- Move pinned tabs around in a window
+- Move a pinned tab around in a window
 - Move multiple highlighted tabs around in a window
+- Move a regular tab to a new window
+- Move multiple highlighted regular tabs to a new window

 ## Development